 One of my friends raises money to deliver chlorine makers to parts of the country that are plagued with water-born illnesses.
 I had the honor of going on a trip with him to the Jarjakot District to deliver the chlorine makers to schools in the area.
 I had no expectations when we got there.
 We had been off-roading and camping for days, but we showed up at this village and a procession of drums greeted us.
-The drummers led us to the village where hundreds of people were waiting and forming a line on each side of the small road.
+The drummers led us to the village where hundreds of people were waiting and forming a line on each side of the minor road.

 As we walked up, they put handmade Mala’s (flower garlands) around our neck.
-I mean hundreds of people were putting flowers around our necks.
-There were so many Mala’s that they were up to my ears.
+I mean, hundreds of people were putting flowers around our necks.
+There were so many Mala that they were up to my ears.
 There was this feeling in the air that’s really hard to put into words.
 A sort of unspoken gratefulness and joy that their children wouldn’t have to suffer these preventable diseases anymore.
 It brought tears to my eyes.
 I was so overwhelmed by that welcome.
 It is by far my best memory from my travels.
 Nothing will ever compare to that.